 Option 2: Use the preconfigured docker image (’cause container are great)

 Option 1 requires you to have npm and yarn installed on your local machine so that you can download all Theia extensions, including their dependencies, and build your Theia application.
 Certain Theia extensions, however, might have specific, additional system requirements, such as compilers or language servers, that need to be installed in your OS.
-While the system requirements of the example linked in option 1 are likely to be available on most developer machines, this might not be the case for more “exotic” extensions of Theia, such as Rust or Go support.
-Additionally, if you want to launch Theia on a server, you might prefer to have it encapsulated in a container.
+While the system requirements of the example linked in option 1 are likely available on most developer machines, this might not be the case for more “exotic” extensions of Theia, such as Rust or Go support.
+Further, if you want to launch Theia on a server, you might prefer to have it encapsulated in a container.

 Option 3: Clone, build and run from the sources (for contributors)

-This option is again very similar to option 1, but instead of getting the npm packages that Theia consists of from the package registry (npmjs.com), they will be directly built from the sources.
+This option is again very similar to option 1, but instead of getting the npm packages that Eclipse Theia consists of from the package registry (npmjs.com), they will be directly built from the sources.
 All necessary steps to do so are described here.
 Please note that you still need a package.json, which defines which modules are in the launched product.
 There are two examples for such configurations provided within the Theia repository (see here): one for a browser application and a second one for a desktop application based on Electron.
-If you have a look at Option 1, you will see that more modules are listed in this example package.json.
+If you had a look at Option 1, you will see that more modules are listed in this example package.json.

-The required effort and complexity to launch Theia this way is very similar to option 1, as the sources and the build in Theia are very well maintained.
+The required effort and complexity to launch Theia this way is very similar to option 1, as the sources and the build in Theia is very well maintained.
 The benefit is that you can now modify the original sources of Theia and immediately see any changes you apply.
 So this option is interesting, if you want to have a deeper look at the internals of Theia and of course if you want to extend/fix and contribute something.